Moravapalli/Representation-Learning-for-Image-to-Image-Translation/README.md

 from computer-generated images.

 PyTorch implementation of Representation learning for Image-to-Image Translation.
-The goal of this work is to make use of Qunatized discrete codebook to translate images from one domain to another by making a model to this discrete representation from the Synthetic images.
+The goal of this work is to make use of Qunatized discrete codebook to translate images from one domain to another by making a model to learn realistic discrete representation from the Synthetic images and utilizing this representation to genarate more realistic image.

 ##### Creating environment